RaresAil/homebridge-levoit-air-purifier/README.md

 ### Features

 1. Displaying the air quality (the same display as the one on the physical device)
-2. Display the PM2.5 Density value in Home App shown in µg/m^3
+2. Display the PM2.5 Density value in Home App shown in µg/m^3 (Not for 200S)
 3. Child Lock option
 4. Speed option:
    - 0 -> Off